 In addition he started a master in practical computer science at the Fern-University Hagen in 2016.

-From 2017 he continued his studies as a PhD student in the field of 3-D audio at the TH Cologne and TU Berlin.
+From 2017 he continued his studies as a PhD student in the field of spatial audio and holophonics at the TH Cologne and TU Berlin.

 Beside this, he published several applications for art expression at conferences like the ICMI – „innovative computer-based musical interfaces“, and TEI – „tangible, embedded, and embodied interaction“.

-Damian’s compositions were played at various concerts and festivals, for example the „Music Tech Fest“ in Stockholm, the „CTM Festival“ in Berlin, „ACHT BRÜCKEN“ festival in Cologne, „next_generation 7.0“ festival at ZKM Karlsruhe, „die digitale“ in Düsseldorf“, the „Beethoven Fest“ in Bon, the „60×60“ in Chicago and the „The Wrong“ – New digital arts biennale.
+Damian’s compositions were played at various concerts and festivals, for example the „Music Tech Fest“ in Stockholm, the „CTM Festival“ in Berlin, „ACHT BRÜCKEN“ festival in Cologne, „inSonic“ festival at ZKM Karlsruhe, „die digitale“ in Düsseldorf“, the „Beethoven Fest“ in Bonn, the „60×60“ in Chicago and the „The Wrong“ – New digital arts biennale.